Materials Offer Consumers Tips on Taking Advantage of New Protections

 The Bureau is working with industry, housing counselors, and consumer groups to promote a smooth implementation of these rules.
 Today the Bureau is releasing educational materials to improve the public’s understanding of the new rules and their protections.
 These materials include:

-- Mortgage Tips: The CFPB is providing a number of different tips on new rights under the new rules for homebuyers and homeowners at every stage of the mortgage process— from taking out a loan to paying it back.
-The tips also include recommendations for troubled borrowers facing foreclosure.
+- Mortgage Tips: The CFPB is providing a number of different tips on new rights under the new rules for and at every stage of the mortgage process— from taking out a loan to paying it back.
+The tips also include for troubled borrowers facing foreclosure.

 - Consumer Tools: The Bureau’s website offers a tool to help consumers find local housing counseling agencies to answer their questions or address their concerns.
 Consumers that have an issue with consumer financial products or services, such as a mortgage, can also submit a complaint.